Charity logo

 Our Mission

-For over 40 years, The Belfry Theatre has operated as a professional theatre company in Victoria.
+For half a century, The Belfry Theatre has operated as a professional theatre company in Victoria.
 Dedicated to promoting artistic, cultural, and educational events in the Greater Victoria Region, the Belfry Theatre embraces the leadership role achieved through years of hard work.
-We present up to 12 productions per season, which enhance our patrons’ knowledge and appreciation of theatre and Canadian culture as well as providing opportunities to participate in a broad range of artistic outreach events.
+We present up to 6 productions per season, which enhance our patrons’ knowledge and appreciation of theatre and Canadian culture as well as providing opportunities to participate in a broad range of artistic outreach events.
 This includes addressing the need for the cultural development of the community and the next generation.

 The Belfry has seen dramatic growth and is now a leading and stable member of Greater Victoria’s arts scene.
-During the past four decades, the Belfry has grown from a company that employed four full time staff with an annual budget of $154,000 in 1980 to currently employing over 90 people on a full-time, seasonal, and contract basis with an operating budget of over $2 million.
+During the past five decades, the Belfry has grown from a company that employed four full time staff with an annual budget of $154,000 in 1980 to currently employing upwards of 90 people on a full-time, seasonal, and contract basis with an operating budget of close to $3 million (not including major capital needs).

 The Belfry, like all charitable, not-for-profit organizations, is governed by a volunteer Board of Directors.